instantdb/instant/client/www/_posts/next_firebase.md

 This can work well, but we need to be creative about it.
 Imagine if two of us changed the same Figma Layer.
 One of us changed the font size, and the other changed the background color.
 If we’re creative about how we save things, there shouldn’t be a conflict in the first place.

-How does Figma this?
+How does Figma do this?
 They store their properties in a special way.
 They store them as...triples! [^27]

 ```javascript
 [1, 'fontSize', 20]